Fortnite Battle Royale: Gameplay

-Fortnite Battle Royale is free-to-play and monetized via microtransactions, allowing players to purchase "V-Bucks," a shared currency also usable in Save the World.
-Players can earn V-Bucks in Save the World by completing missions and daily objectives, then spend them in Battle Royale on cosmetic upgrades—such as outfits, gliders, emotes, backblings, and pickaxes.
+Fortnite Battle Royale is free-to-play and monetized via microtransactions, allowing players to purchase "V-Bucks," a shared currency also usable in another Fortnite gamemode, Save the World.
+Players can earn V-Bucks in Save the World by completing missions and daily objectives, then spend them in Battle Royale on cosmetic upgrades—such as outfits, gliders (items from which player characters hang when descending onto the island), emotes (discrete dance moves), backpacks, and pickaxes—in the Item Shop, which features a daily rotation of purchasable cosmetics.
 The game is structured into chapters, each containing several seasons that typically last ten weeks.
 Every season introduces a new set of cosmetic items available through a "Battle Pass", which players progress through by gaining experience via gameplay or completing different challenges.
 A selection of rewards is free, but purchasing the full Battle Pass with V-Bucks grants access to all tiered rewards, and players can also spend V-Bucks to skip tiers.
 In December 2020, Epic launched the "Fortnite Crew" subscription, providing members with the latest Battle Pass, a monthly V-Bucks stipend, and exclusive cosmetic content.

 Epic Games has continuously added new features to Fortnite Battle Royale, including weapons, vehicles, and items.
-The company can deploy hotfixes to quickly adjust gameplay elements such as weapon stats and item spawn rates.
-Items may also be cycled out in a process known as "vaulting" if they are unbalanced or unpopular.
-In December 2018, Epic simultaneously launched Fortnite Creative, a mode allowing players to create anything they wanted, and "The Block", a rotating showcase of community-made creations added to the Battle Royale map.
+The company can deploy spontaneous software updates called hotfixes to quickly adjust gameplay elements such as weapon stats and item spawn rates.
+Items may also be cycled out of the game in a process known as "vaulting" if they are unbalanced or unpopular.
+In December 2018, Epic simultaneously launched Fortnite Creative, a mode allowing players to create anything they wanted, and "The Block", a rotating showcase of community-made creations added to the Battle Royale island.
 One year later, Epic released the "Battle Lab" mode, which allowed players to design custom battle royale experiences, but this was removed due to the expanded capabilities of Creative mode.
 In April 2020, Epic introduced "Party Royale," a separate, combat-free map designed for social interaction and live events, where players can use non-lethal items such as paint guns and vehicles.
-Before September 2019, matchmaking was primarily determined by platform and region, but an update introduced skill-based matchmaking, using internal metrics to evaluate player performance.
+Before September 2019, matchmaking was primarily determined by platform and region, but an update introduced skill-based matchmaking, using internal metrics to evaluate player performance and match them with similarly skilled players.
 Epic also added AI-controlled bots into regular matches, allowing new or less experienced players to practice mechanics and strategies more comfortably.